Asean Business logo

 Get the insights delivered to your inbox.

 A reduction in free float numbers and a smaller weighting for Indonesia’s companies will likely just accelerate the divergence instead of narrow it, investors say.
-Still, MSCI has said that the potential changes offer “additional transparency” that could help address “information gaps”.
+Still, MSCI has said that the potential changes offer “additional transparency” that could help address “information gaps”, according to an e-mailed statement.

-In theory, free float math is simple: it’s the total number of shares minus those held by strategic investors such as governments or founders.
+In theory, free float math is simple: it’s the total number of shares minus those held by strategic investors like governments or founders.
 In practice, however, Indonesia’s opaque and web-like business relationships mean it’s difficult to identify strategic holders, a concern MSCI raised in its September consultation paper.

 The Indonesia Stock Exchange currently requires companies to disclose shareholders owning more than 5 per cent of a company.
-MSCI said that a new data provider can identify shareholder types for electronically traded stocks, including those holding under 5 per cent, giving a clearer picture of true free float.
+MSCI said an additional data source, the Indonesia Central Securities Depository, can identify shareholder types for electronically traded stocks, including those holding under 5 per cent, giving a clearer picture of true free float.

-Regulators have sought to ease concerns with plans to raise minimum float levels to 10 to 15 per cent from the current 7.5 per cent level.
+Regulators have sought to ease concerns with plans to raise minimum float levels to 10 per cent-15 per cent from the current 7.5 per cent level.
 The longer-term goal is 25 per cent, though no timeline has been set.
-That compares to Hong Kong and India’s 25 per cent rule and Thailand’s 15 per cent.
+That compares with Hong Kong and India’s 25 per cent rule and Thailand’s 15 per cent.

-It’s an uphill battle.
-A tax rule that exempts individuals and companies from income tax when they reinvest dividends for at least three years encourages more corporate shareholding, precisely the type MSCI wants to exclude from free-float calculations because it masks how much stock is truly in public hands.
+Petrindo would be impacted if the new methodology is implemented, though it would not face the largest outflows, she added.
+The outlook may come with challenges.
+A tax rule that exempts individuals and companies from income tax when they reinvest dividends for at least three years encourages more corporate shareholding — precisely the type MSCI wants to exclude from free‑float calculations because it masks how much stock is truly in public hands.

 Fear of missing out may also factor into the calculus.
-“Given Indonesian stocks’ long-term upside potential, they are too attractive for the index provider to keep reducing the weighting,” said Dimas Yusuf, chief investment officer at Sucorinvest Asset Management.
+“Given Indonesian stocks’ long term upside potential, they’re too attractive for the index provider to keep reducing the weighting,” said Dimas Yusuf, chief investment officer at PT Sucorinvest Asset Management.

 The financial regulator is also preparing stricter rules for small-company listings, though the bourse cautions the market will still need much more liquidity to absorb new shares when companies boost the amount available for trading.